ervandew/eclim/src/doc/content/vim/java/ant/validate.rst

 - Check for missing dependencies.
 - Check for circular dependencies.

-Eclim also combines the above validation with <a href="../../xml/validate.html">xml validation</a> to validate that the ant file is well formed.
+Eclim also combines the above validation with :ref:`xml validation <vim/xml/validate>` to validate that the ant file is well formed.

 If you do not want your ant files validated automatically when saved, you can set the :ref:`g:EclimAntValidate <eclimantvalidate>` variable described in the